Economy of Greece: Agriculture and fishery

 In 2010, Greece was the European Union's largest producer of cotton (183,800 tons) and pistachios (8,000 tons) and ranked second in the production of rice (229,500 tons) and olives (147,500 tons), third in the production of figs (11,000 tons) and almonds (44,000 tons), tomatoes (1,400,000 tons) and watermelons (578,400 tons) and fourth in the production of tobacco (22,000 tons).
-Agriculture contributes 3.8% of the country's GDP and employs 12.4% of the country's labor force.
+Agriculture contributes 4.1% of GDP and employs 9.2% of the labor force.

 Greece is a major beneficiary of the Common Agricultural Policy of the European Union.
 As a result of the country's entry to the European Community, much of its agricultural infrastructure has been upgraded and agricultural output increased.
 Between 2000 and 2007 organic farming in Greece increased by 885%, the highest change percentage in the EU.

 In 2007, Greece accounted for 19% of the EU's fishing haul in the Mediterranean Sea, ranked third with 85,493 tons, and ranked first in the number of fishing vessels in the Mediterranean between European Union members.
 Additionally, the country ranked 11th in the EU in total quantity of fish caught, with 87,461 tons.

 In September 2023, the main agricultural production was severely affected by a deadly flood in the Thessaly region, with estimated losses of 3.7 billion.